ssaring/sportstracker/sportstracker/docs/README.txt

 startup of SportsTracker >= 8.0.0.
 The XML files will not be deleted due to backup reasons.

-If you are using a heartrate monitor with a computer interface you can display the recorded exercise files and evaluate the diagrams with the integrated ExerciseViewer application.
+If you are using a sport watch or another tracking device with a computer interface you can display the recorded exercise files and evaluate the diagrams with the integrated ExerciseViewer application.
 You can organize them by attaching the recorded files to the exercise entries.
 When adding new exercises you can import the data from the recorded exercise files.

-ExerciseViewer supports Polar, CicloSport, Garmin, Timex, Suunto, Oregon, HOLUX and Kalenji heartrate monitors.
-This is the current compatibility list (other monitors might work too, but I can't test them, user feedback is welcome):
+ExerciseViewer supports Garmin, Polar, Timex, Suunto, CicloSport, Oregon, HOLUX and Kalenji tracking devices.
+This is the current compatibility list (other devices might work too, but I can't test them, user feedback is welcome):

+  - Garmin Edge        (tested with Edge 500, 520, 530, 705, 820, FIT and TCX files)
+  - Garmin Forerunner  (tested with Forerunner 35, 305, 910XT, 645, 955, FIT and TCX files)
+  - Garmin Oregon      (tested with Oregon 450, GPX files)
+  - Garmin Fenix       (tested with Fenix 2, 5x, 6, 6S Pro, FIT files)
   - Polar S610(i)      (tested)
   - Polar S710(i)      (tested)
   - Polar S720i        (tested)